 There are infamous crazy travel seasons in Japan as shown below, based on the official calendar provided by the Shinkansen operator Japan Rail Way (JR).

-It's a standard cultural behavior for Japanese locals to book their transportation a long time in advance to secure seats.
-Please expect ultra long lines and uncomfortable standing train rides without your reservation!
-If you would like to travel like local pros, plan and reserve ahead, which our booking specialists can help you with.
+It's standard cultural behavior for Japanese locals to book their transportation a long time in advance to secure seats.
+Please expect ultra-long lines and uncomfortable standing train rides without your reservation!
+If you would like to travel like local pros, plan, and reserve ahead, which our booking specialists can help you with.

 If you are still in your planning stage for your travel to Japan, choose off-season or standard period for a relaxing Shinkansen rides.
 During peak times, tourist destinations and hotels could also be packed.

-Please keep it in your mind that the idea of "crowded train" in Japanese people's mind might look like "trains from hell" for you visitors from abroad!
-It could also be considered a pure crazy cultural entertainment for traveling in Japan, if you are really into that sort of thing.
+Please keep it in your mind that the idea of "crowded train" in Japanese people's mind might look like "trains from hell" for your visitors from abroad!
+It could also be considered a pure crazy cultural entertainment for traveling in Japan if you are really into that sort of thing.

 *Fridays, weekends and national holidays are considered Normal Period.

 Any period other than peak and off-season is considered Normal Period by Japan Rail Ways.

 Shinkansen is generally more crowded in early morning and evening when people move to other cities after work and sightseeing.

 Shinkansen is a lot more crowded during weekends and around national holidays.

 For example, a lot of Japanese people visit Kyoto in autumn for beautiful red and yellow leaves, and in spring for Sakura.
 During these times, trains and accommodations are very crowded and hard to book them.